gibu-george/NICS-XY-scan/README.md

 ## NICS-XY Scan and ICSS Plotting Tools

 This repository contains two Python scripts to automate NICS-XY analyses and post-processing of NMR shielding tensors.
+The scripts are interactive by design to allow flexibility of the user.

 The workflow consists of: